linhd-postdata/fandom-lyrics/README.md

 It containes more than 100 000 unannotated songs from over 6000 authors.

-To request access to this corpus files, please contact with srosmu@gmail.com
+To request access to these corpus files, please contact with srosmu@gmail.com

 ## Statistics